saleor/app-sdk/.changeset/tender-news-do.md

 "@saleor/app-sdk": patch
 ---

+Changed the "query" field in the AppManifest webhook to be required.
+Previously, this field was optional.

-In AppManifest, webhook query field is not required.
-Saleor rejects empty query, so Manifest was wrong before with with field optional
+For subscription events, Saleor rejects webhooks without query, so this field was valid only with legacy non-subscription webhooks.

-This is technically a breaking change, but app without a query specified couldn't be installed in Saleor.

-Now Typescript will early show the error
+Now, the query is obligatory.

+Warning: This can be a breaking change for some scenarios where legacy webhooks were used!